suzshiro1024/Clock/README.md

 This timer is accurate to 1 sec.
 **TIMER SET button**: Set the time.
 The function is blocked when there is no measurement.

-**STRAT button**: Starts the countdown at the set time.
+**START button**: Starts the countdown at the set time.
 The function is blocked when the time is not set or countdown is not running.

 **STOP button**: Stops the countdown when the time is up or in the middle of the countdown.
 The function will be blocked when the countdown is not running.